Teen girl dies after being struck by car on Tucson's west side

 A teen girl died after being struck by a car Thursday morning, officials say.

-The girl was taken to the hospital with life-threatening injuries but has died, according to Tucson police spokesman Sgt.
+The girl was hit around 8:30 a.m. and taken to the hospital with life-threatening injuries, where she died, according to Tucson police spokesman Sgt.
 Pete Dugan.
 Next of kin have been notified.

 West Silverlake Road is closed from South Mission Road to South Santa Cruz Lane due to the crash.